sCrypt-Inc/scryptTS-docs/docs/faq.md

 ## Input string too short

-If you didn't set the `PRIVATE_KEY` environment variable in `.env` file before running the integration test on testnet, or deploying the contract, you would get an `Input string too short` error.
+If you do not set the `PRIVATE_KEY` environment variable in `.env` file before deploying a contract, you would get an `Input string too short` error.

 ![](../static/img/no-private-key.png)